Lutheran Campus Ministry in Syracuse (LCM) is a Progressive, Inclusive Christian Community that engages students in Service and Dialogue.

 Providing a chance to reflect, rejoice, and appreciate

-LCM holds worship every Sunday in the Nobel Room of Hendricks Chapel with brunch(starting at 5:30 p.m)
+LCM holds worship every Sunday in the Nobel Room of Hendricks Chapel followed by dinner (Worship starting at 5:30 p.m)

 Building a student-run association organization